zibhub/GNDMS/0.6.x/installation-guide/index.md

 **A complete commandline**

-The following example is for the inter-slice-transfer, apart from the runner script name it would be fine for an arbitrary taskflow and should be executed in that taskflows folder:
+The following example is for the inter-slice-transfer, apart from the runner script name it would be fine for an arbitrary taskflow and should be executed in that taskflow's folder:

     bin/run-interslicetransfer-client.sh \
     -uri https://csr-pc15.zib.de:8443/gndms/c3grid -props etc/order.properties \